(Courtesy of Les Adams)

 On the trail of Verna Hillie and family.

-Family Search (free), Ancestry.com (subscription), Connecticut Death Index, trade/fan magazines, and other sources have more on Verna Hillie and family.
+Family Search (free), Ancestry.com (subscription), Connecticut Death Index, trade/fan publications, and other sources have more on Verna Hillie and family.
 Am still unclear (confused) on the number of marriages to first husband Frank Gill.

 More on Verna's brother, Edward M. Hillie (1918 - 1975):